wesleyi23/GTFS-Frictionless/README.md

 for the GTFS specification and [Frictionless Table Schemas](https://specs.frictionlessdata.io/table-schema/) for each file in a GTFS feed.

-Data from the GTFS specification copied from the markdown tables in the specification to a markdown file for each GTFS file.
-These may be found in the tables_in_spec folder.
+Data from the GTFS specification has been copied from the markdown tables in the specification to a markdown file for each GTFS file.
+These may be found in the tables_in_spec folder and may be updated as the specification changes.

 Look up tables for metadata, required by the Frictionless data standards, are in the lookup_tables folder.
 You will find the following tables in that folder: